 Manufacturers have been considering various technology options to improve vehicle fuel economy.
 Some of the most promising technologies are related to vehicle electrification.
 To evaluate the benefits of vehicle electrification to support the 2017-2025 CAFE regulations, a study was conducted to simulate many of the most common electric drive powertrains currently available on the market: 12V Micro Hybrid Vehicle (start/stop systems), Belt-integrated starter generator (BISG), Crank-integrated starter generator (CISG), Full Hybrid Electric Vehicle (HEV), PHEV with 20-mile all-electric range (AER) (PHEV20), PHEV with 40-mile AER (PHEV40), Fuel-cell HEV and Battery Electric vehicle with 100-mile AER (EV100).
 Different vehicle classes were also analyzed in the study process: Compact, Midsize, Small SUV, Midsize SUV and Pickup.
 This paper will show the fuel displacement benefit of each powertrain across vehicle classes.

 The diesel engine can be an effective solution to meet future greenhouse gas and fuel economy standards, especially for larger segment vehicles.
 However, a key challenge facing the diesel is the upcoming LEV III and Tier 3 emission standards which will require significant reductions in hydrocarbon (HC) and oxides of nitrogen (NOx) emissions.
 The challenge stems from the fact that diesel exhaust temperatures are much lower than gasoline engines, so the time required to achieve effective emissions control after a cold-start with typical aftertreatment devices is considerably longer.
 To address this challenge, a novel diesel cold-start emission control strategy was investigated on a 2L class diesel engine.
 This strategy combines several technologies to reduce tailpipe HC and NOx emissions before the start of the second hill of the FTP75.
 The technologies include both engine tuning and aftertreatment changes.
-The benefits of the engine tuning changes were presented in detail in a previous publication.

 Emission Optimization Approach to Meet the Current Indian Emission Norm Without EGR Cooling for a Vehicle Equipped with Common Rail Diesel Engine

 Abstract In India, diesel engine powered vehicles are finding rising demand due to the subsidy offered on diesel.
 Currently, BS-IV emission norm (equivalent to E-IV in Europe) is in existence.
 To meet this emission norm, OEM look for improved engine design, use of common rail injection system, advanced after treatment.
 In the current article, a methodology is demonstrated by which the required emissions on multipurpose vehicle (MPV) powered with 2.2L common rail injection system was met with no need of EGR cooling.
 This was achieved by identifying the operating points from the BS-IV emission cycle where EGR cooling is beneficial.
 The next step involves assessing the loss of function due to its removal.
 The final step involves strategies which can bring the original optimized value of NOx-PM.
 Removal of EGR cooling avoids the cooling of intake charge and reduces the HC and CO emission.
-Also, it gets rid of complication in the under bonnet packaging and leads to maintenance free operation.

 Aircraft Ground Operations Modeling – Part 1: behind start-of-takeoff roll noise directivity modeling